hjson/hjson/hjson.md

 # Hjson is JSON - commas + comments for Humans

 JSON is a data-interchange format for machines.
-Hjson tries to be close its syntax, so you don't have to learn anything new, but to make it more readable and easier to edit.
+Hjson tries to be close to its syntax, so you don't have to learn anything new, but to make it more readable and easier to edit.

 Use it